sergioabate/ProjectSC_Group1/README.md

 ```sh
 sudo python3 server.py
 ```
+It needs to be run with superuser permissions (`sudo`) in order to have access to the `Hostapd` service, as well as for the `arp-scan` tool to function properly.

-This activates the server, which will be accessible at http://127.0.0.1:5000.
-It's important to activate it with `sudo` in order to have access to the `Hotsapd` service.
+This starts the server, which will be accessible at the IP address of the interface of the access point, defined at the [Hostapd Configuration](#21-hostapd-configuration).
+Once started, any device from within the network can connect to it using said IP

-The interface has three different tabs.
-In the main one, (AP Settings), you can modify the Frequency Band of the Access Point and select the channel you want to configure.
+Upon navigation to the web server hosted at the access point, you can see three different tabs.
+In the main one, (AP Settings), you can modify the Frequency Band (2.4GHz or 5GHz) of the Access Point and select the channel you want to configure.

 ![imagen](https://github.com/user-attachments/assets/b4bedc87-4d88-4a51-8fc7-8e8d44e07677)